HammadUllahKhan12/react-templelate/README.md

 ## Available Scripts

-In the project directory, you can run:
+Clone the repo and move towrads the project directory, and run the following commands:

 ### `npm i` then `npm start`